SahrActon/Clean-Code-Book/Clean Code Chapter 2.md

 public void sound.play(){
 }
 ```
 Do you see what is wrong with the naming convention here.
 Yes?
-See, Having the method name s.play() doesn't give other developers what the method does.
+See, having the method name s.play() doesn't tell other developers what the method does.
 But the developer that wrote the method knows that it means.
-As developers this is one of the biggest mistakes we do, give bad names to variables and methods and expect other developers to magically know what the variable does.
+As developers this is one of the biggest mistakes we can do, give bad names to variables and methods and expect other developers to magically know what the variable does.

 ```java
 //Adding comments makes the code even more understandable